Jbuchser/bioinfo/week8/README.md

 ```
 or, run each command individually using the make commands below:

-#### 2. Create a minimal design.csv extracted from the full BioProject dataset
+#### 2. Create a minimal design.csv (sample name and SRR number only) extracted from the full BioProject dataset

 ```bash
 make design
 ```
-#### 3. Download the genome and save it with a user-friendly name
+#### 3. Download the genome and save it with a user-friendly name (MRSA-USA300 in this example)

 ```bash
 make genome